 Although the primary goal of a nonprofit isn't making money for owners and shareholders, the organization must still run efficiently and economically.
 A degree in business covers important skills such as accounting, finance, marketing, management, and project management, all of which lend themselves well to various roles in the nonprofit sector.

 Earning a master's degree is also a good option, particularly for anyone who wants to move into administrative or leadership positions.
 Among the most popular master's degrees for nonprofit employment are business administration, nonprofit management, and public administration.
 Many colleges also offer certificate programs in nonprofit management or administration.

 Nonprofits place a high premium on relevant experience.
 But how do you gain the type of experience nonprofits are looking for, particularly as a new grad or if you're switching from the private sector?
 Volunteering.
 Volunteering is advantageous for anyone considering a career in nonprofits for a few different reasons:

-As a volunteer, you’ll learn news skills and gain valuable nonprofit experience in a real world setting, both of which can boost your resume and help you succeed as nonprofit employee.
+As a volunteer, you'll learn new skills and gain valuable nonprofit experience in a real-world setting, both of which can boost your resume and help you succeed as a nonprofit employee.

 You'll have the opportunity to work with knowledgeable people and build relationships with industry contacts.

 Volunteers gain insider knowledge of the organization and the way it operates, which could increase the possibility of becoming a full-time, paid employee.

 Take a look at some of the most popular volunteer opportunities in nonprofit.

 |Nonprofit Sub-sector||Examples of Volunteer Roles|